-The Office of Student Publications and the students working therein are responsible for the planning, writing, designing, and production of The Lion's Roar and Le Souvenir, as well as a variety of other publications at Southeastern Louisiana University.
-The Office of Student Publications is committed to providing the students and campus community with quality publications that enhance the University.
-Through the presence of a student newspaper and yearbook, Student Publications provides the students, faculty and staff of Southeastern with specific services and outcomes.
+The Office of Student Publications and the students working therein are responsible for the planning, writing, designing, and production of The Lion's Roar and Le Souvenir, and a variety of other digital news offerings at Southeastern Louisiana University.
+The Office of Student Publications is committed to providing students and the campus community with relevant and timely news content.
+Through the presence of a weekly student newsletter and yearbook, Student Publications provides the students, faculty and staff of Southeastern with specific services and outcomes.